davidedm26/edinet_scraper/README.md

 ## Data & Metadata

 - Files are stored under `data/<EDINET_CODE>/<pdf|csv>/<DOCUMENT_TYPE>/...`
-- File metadata is stored in MongoDB `files` collection with a unique index on `(document_name, file_type, edinet_code)`
+- File metadata are stored in MongoDB `files` collection with a unique index on `(document_name, file_type, edinet_code)`
-- Companies and their processing status live in the `companies` collection
+- Companies, their scraping stats and their processing status live in the `companies` collection

-## Troubleshooting

-- “Connection refused” to MongoDB: ensure `mongodb` service is up: `docker-compose ps`
-- Empty folders on failed downloads: worker logic creates directories lazily only when writing files
-- Cursor timeouts or long runs: processing works in snapshots and uses simple retries

 ## Notes